Masters Degree in Reading & Literacy Education Online

 Feel free to add any other preferences or concerns to the above list when making your selections.
 By considering these and other things, you could narrow down your list of potential online schools to the ones that might help you succeed most effectively.

-Masters in Literacy vs. Masters in Reading Education
+What is a Masters in Literacy vs. Masters in Reading Education?

 In many contexts, the terms “literacy” and “reading,” might be used interchangeably.
 So how do you tell the difference between potential masters programs?
 Literacy and reading masters programs may have a variety of elements in common.
 Both focus on helping students become better readers and writers.
 Both might support roles in the classroom or coaching students individually.